Christian Mawissa: Club career

 Mawissa is a youth product of FC Pays d'Olmes, FC Mirepoix, FC Coussatois, FC Coussa Hers, and Toulouse.
 He began his senior career with the reserves of Toulouse in 2022.
-On 12 November 2022, he signed his first professional contract with Toulouse for 3 years.
+On 12 November 2022, he signed his first professional contract with Toulouse for three years.
 He made his professional debut with them in a 6–1 Ligue 1 loss to Marseille on 29 December 2022.

+He signed for Monégasque club AS Monaco on 11 August 2024.

 International career

 Born in France, Mawissa is of Congolese descent.
 He is a youth international for France.
 He helped the France U17s win the 2022 UEFA European Under-17 Championship.